Warsaw Stories By Hersh Dovid Nomberg, translated by Daniel Kennedy

 “Hilarious and insightful, a glimpse of a vanished world seen close at hand, with poverty, propriety, romance, and much more.
 Nomberg was a forgotten genius, forgotten until . . . now!
 A very fine translation, too!”

-—Paul Buhle (from the book jacket)
+—Paul Buhle

 “Thanks to the Yiddish Book Center’s new publishing imprint, White Goat Press, and Daniel Kennedy’s superb translation, we can now rediscover Nomberg’s poignant, unsettling, and deeply moving stories about uprooted Jews.
 Warsaw Stories invents a landscape inhabited by young Jews in flight from tradition, betwixt and between worlds, at home nowhere, dreaming, swindling, gossiping, masquerading, rebelling, yearning, overcome with rage and shame, and above all, feeling lost in a disorienting urban landscape.”

-—Donald Weber for the Jewish Book Council (read the full review)
+—Donald Weber, Jewish Book Council

 “This book is a mekhaye [delight] for a teacher.
 Nomberg’s Warsaw Stories in Daniel Kennedy’s faithful English translation contain rich material for the teaching of Yiddish literature, culture, and history; and are timely reading for the contemporary moment.”